 Key Stage 3

-All year 7s and 8s study French, following a scheme of work based on the Accès and Studio textbooks and on-line resources.
+Our year 7 students study French, German or Spanish on entry.
+Students follow a scheme of work based on the Accès and Studio (French), Stimmt (German), Viva (Spanish) textbooks and on-line resources.

-Students’ learning is regularly assessed via a programme of common assessments covering each of the four skill areas (listening, speaking, reading and writing).
+Students’ learning is regularly assessed via a programme of common assessments, covering the four skill areas (listening, speaking, reading and writing).

 Key Stage 4

-In years 10 and 11 students study French and/or German to GCSE.
-For both French and German the exam board is AQA.
+In years 9, 10 and 11, students study French, German or Spanish, or two languages, to GCSE.
+For all three languages, the exam board is AQA.

-Students will cover the following themes and topic areas:
+Students cover the following themes and topic areas:

 Theme 1 Identity and culture

-Me, my family and friends, technology in everyday life (social media, mobile technology), freetime activities (music, cinema, TV, food, eating out, sport), customs and festivals in French speaking countries/ communities.
+Me, my family and friends, technology in everyday life (social media, mobile technology), free time activities (music, cinema, TV, food, eating out, sport), customs and festivals in French/ German/ Spanish speaking countries/ communities.